-- 14.7.1 The stipend must originate from sources external to the University, such as the RBC Research Fellowship Program.
-Prior to the establishment of any such program, the University shall provide details to the Faculty Association, stating the University's intention to proceed with the program. - 14.7.2 A salary stipend shall be up to but not exceeding twenty thousand dollars per year.
-The stipend shall be included in benefit calculations. - 14.7.3 Where the appointment is that of an academic staff member currently employed by the University of Regina, the position shall be advertised within the University.
+- 14.7.1 The stipend must originate from sources external to the University.
+Prior to the establishment of any such program, the University shall provide details to the Faculty Association, stating the University's intention to proceed with the program and any relevant salary stipend. - 14.7.2 The salary stipend shall be included in benefit calculations. - 14.7.3 Where the appointment is that of an academic staff member currently employed by the University of Regina, the position shall be advertised within the University.
 The advertisement shall state the qualifications required for the position, the amount of the stipend, the term of the appointment, and any other relevant conditions.
-Applications of all members who meet the qualifications shall be considered. - 14.7.4 Where the appointment involves recruitment of a new academic staff member, the University shall follow the normal recruitment procedures of the academic unit to which the member is appointed. - 14.7.5 When appointing an academic staff member as a Fellow, the University shall establish a selection committee, chaired by the Vice-President (Research and International), to review all applications and make a recommendation to the Vice-President (Research and International), who shall make the appointment.
-Upon request by an applicant, the Vice-President (Research and International) shall explain the rationale for the appointment. - 14.7.6 An academic staff member may be appointed as a Fellow for up to five years, with the possibility of renewal through the above procedures. - 14.7.7 All appointees shall hold in-scope academic appointments during the term of appointment as Fellow.
+Applications of all members who meet the qualifications shall be considered. - 14.7.4 Where the appointment involves recruitment of a new academic staff member, the University shall follow the normal recruitment procedures of the academic unit to which the member is appointed. - 14.7.5 When appointing an academic staff member as a Fellow, the University shall establish a selection committee, chaired by the Vice-President (Research), to review all applications and make a recommendation to the Vice-President (Research), who shall make the appointment.
+Upon request by an applicant, the Vice-President (Research) shall explain the rationale for the appointment. - 14.7.6 An academic staff member may be appointed as a Fellow for up to five years, with the possibility of renewal through the above procedures. - 14.7.7 All appointees shall hold in-scope academic appointments during the term of appointment as Fellow.
 Appointees may be seconded to a Centre or Institute for the term of the appointment, but shall be reviewed through the normal performance review procedures of the academic unit, as outlined in Article 17 of the Collective Agreement.
 The director of the seconding Centre or Institute, or designate, shall be given an opportunity to provide written input to the initial reviewer, with a copy to the appointee. - 14.7.8 The terms of the appointment, including the stipend, term, and duties of the Fellow shall be stated in a letter of appointment, which is provided to the academic staff member at the time of appointment, with a copy to the Faculty Association.
 The duties of Fellows are primarily research duties.
-Fellows are also expected to teach at least one course per academic year, engage in graduate supervision, and participate in the administration of the academic unit to which they are appointed. - 14.7.9 Where the Fellow has reduced duties in the academic unit in which the appointment is made, the Dean must agree to the appointment of the Fellow.
+Fellows are also expected to teach at least one course per academic year, engage in graduate supervision, and participate in the administration of the academic unit to which they are appointed.

+14.7.9 Where the Fellow has reduced duties in the academic unit in which the appointment is made, the Dean must agree to the appointment of the Fellow.
 The University shall provide funds to the academic unit, sufficient to provide for a term appointment, to replace the duties of the Fellow.